Just One More Kiss (Buck-Tick song)

-"Just One More Kiss" is the second single by the Japanese rock band Buck Tick.
+"Just One More Kiss" is the second single by the Japanese rock band Buck-Tick.
 It was released on October 26, 1988 by Victor Entertainment as the band's major label debut.

 Description

-It was the second single released by Buck Tick in two years.
+It was the second single released by Buck-Tick in two years.
 It reached number 6 on the Oricon Chart and charted for 20 weeks.
+It is band's 5th best-selling single, with over 147,000 copies sold.

 The song earned the band a nomination for Best New Artist at the 30th Japan Record Awards.